doxorubicin liposome (Intravenous route)

 dox-oh-ROO-bi-sin hye-droe-KLOR-ide LYE-poh-some

-Myocardial damage may lead to congestive heart failure and may be encountered as the total cumulative dose of DOXOrubicin hydrochloride (HCl) approaches 550 mg/m(2).
+DOXOrubicin hydrochloride (HCl) can cause myocardial damage which can lead to congestive heart failure as the total cumulative dose (including anthracyclines or anthracenediones) approaches 550 mg/m(2).
 Cardiac toxicity may also occur at lower cumulative doses with mediastinal irradiation or concurrent cardiotoxic agents.
-Serious and sometimes life-threatening or fatal allergic/anaphylactoid-like infusion reactions have been reported.
-Administer at an initial rate of 1 mg/min to minimize the risk of infusion reactions.
-Severe myelosuppression may occur with therapy.
-Reduce dosage in patients with impaired hepatic function.
-DOXOrubicin HCl liposome should not be substituted for DOXOrubicin HCl on a mg per mg basis .
+Serious and sometimes life-threatening or fatal infusion reactions have been reported.
+Symptoms may include flushing, shortness of breath, facial swelling, headache, chills, back pain, tightness in the chest or throat, or hypotension .

 Commonly used brand name(s)